 Find yourself immersed in the widest possible range of conducting experiences and working with conductors of the highest international level.

-All of the RNCM conducting courses are underpinned by the fundamental principle that conductors can only learn by conducting other musicians in real life rehearsal and performance situations.
+The RNCM operates a unique range of acclaimed Conducting courses at all levels, including Graduate School programmes, the Junior Fellowship in Conducting and short courses for non-students, all of which are underpinned by the fundamental principle that conductors can only learn by conducting other musicians in real life rehearsal and performance situations.

 Graduate School Conducting Programmes